johnabdulshahied/30-Days-Of-Python/11_Day_Functions/11_functions.md

 ### Default and Arbitrary Number of Parameters in Functions

-Default and Arbitrary Number of Parameters in the Same Function.
+Default and arbitrary number of parameters in the same function.

 ```py
 def generate_groups (team,*args):